-

 Environmental Impact Assessments are required for public and private sector projects and activities whose construction or operation may have an impact on the environment and for which they are required to be carried out, so that special conditions and restrictions for the protection of the environment in relation to the specific project or activity are imposed.

-A Residential Control Zone was established, so that land use in areas outside the approved urban plan would be directly controlled, in order to avoid unregulated development of these areas causing environmental degradation and destruction.
+A Residential Control Zone was established, so that land use in areas outside the approved urban plan would be directly controlled, to avoid unregulated development of these areas causing environmental degradation and destruction.

 -